Asset State

 Denotes assets that are yet to be returned from deleted users.
 E.g: when a user leaves the organization.

-Use case: This state enables administrators to easily check for assets that are yet to be returned and analyze if they are returned to the store.
+Use case: Enable administrators to easily check for assets that are yet to be returned and analyze if they are returned to the store.

 -